+Kibale Forest Reseve, 25 km south of Fort Portal is home to the highest density of primates in Africa.
 Readily Kibale Forest National Park is one of Uganda’s own the world is yearning for an eye click.
 The dense tropical rain forest is worthy a pay to experience the real Eden contains the breath of the creation.
-Have travelled to numerous destinations but if never had time here, please plan one before others advance their trip to this forest.
+Have traveled to numerous destinations but if never had time here, please plan one before others advance their trip to this forest.

 Formally Kibale National Park is known for hosting the highest number of primate species naming it the world primate capital.
-Departing from Kampala, Kibale National Park is located in the western region at the foothills of Rwenzori Mountains adjacent to Fort Portal City covering a distance of 308km/h from Kampala.
+Departing from Kampala, Kibale Forest is located in the western region at the foothills of Rwenzori Mountains adjacent to Fort Portal City covering a distance of 308km/h from Kampala.
 Kibale national park is the biggest rainforest park in Uganda covering an area of 795sq/km and it inhabiting a number of wildlife species spare headed by the Chimpanzees.

 After the popular gorilla safaris, Kibale Forest is the second most popular destination for primate safaris in Uganda.
 This should be your next destination to track the incredible Chimpanzees, man’s closest cousins.
 Sometimes Kibale is an alternative to primate trackers who feel can’t afford the highly priced gorilla permits.
 Having a time to stay in such a dense forest is one of highly awarding things that the world remained to offer.